Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Lamiaceae >>> Salazaria mexicana

 Salazaria mexicana

-FRUIT: A wispy, papery, vase-shapped sack formed from the enlarged calyx is tinged with burgandy and quite attractive.
-This design serves to disperse the seeds by wind.
+FRUIT: A wispy, papery, vase-shaped sack forms from the enlarged calyx.
+It is tinged with burgundy and quite attractive.
+This is an adaption for dispersal of the seeds by wind.
+The fruit below were seen at Bartlett Dam Road, Maricopa Co., Arizona.
+May 2017.

 SHRUB: A small to medium sized shrub with smooth, green and photosynthetic bark.
 Paired branches are disposed at alternating right angles.
 Usually less than 1.5 m tall with the weak branches often supported by other plants.